 Upon imposing the constraint on the spinor components with the $+$ sign in the last equation, the four coupled differential equations for the zero energy mode reduce to only two, which read as

-For the ease of calculation we here chose to work with an underlying anti-vortex.
+For the ease of calculation, we here chose to work with an underlying antivortex.
 Our discussion is equally applicable for point vortex.
 The above set of equations has been derived for $\mathbf{a}=0$.
 However, the structure of these equations are not qualitatively affected by $\mathbf{a}$, and we will explicitly account for the gauge field in the subsequent sections.
 From the above equations, the imaginary factor can be removed by redefining the spinor components as

-Next we find the zero mode solution of the generalized Jackiw-Rossi Hamiltonian, shown in Eq. (\ref{zeroequation}), with underlying point anti-vortex of even and odd vorticities.
+Next we find the zero-mode solution of the generalized Jackiw-Rossi Hamiltonian, shown in Eq. (\ref{zeroequation}), with underlying point antivortex of even and odd vorticities.
 One may have taken the zero energy state, as an eigenstate of $A$ with eigenvalue $-1$.
-However, this corresponds to a phase rotation by $\exp \left(i \frac{\pi}{4} \Gamma_5\right)$, which is not an observable.\cite{roy-smith-kennett} \\
+However, this corresponds to a phase rotation by $\exp \left(i \frac{\pi}{4} \Gamma_5\right)$, which is not an observable \cite{roy-smith-kennett}. \\